Updated: Jan 29

 Traumatic injuries are often times very straightforward.
 As an example, an ankle or knee sprain.
 In those cases, there is overload to the specific anatomical structures and an injury follows.
 We see quite a bit of traumatic injuries but we see a lot more problems that are cumulative traumatic in nature.
 That is, there isn’t a defining single mechanism of injury.
 Examples would be tendonitis from overuse, runners knee or iliotibial band syndrome from abruptly changing mileage or shoulder pain from too much over head pressing too soon.
 Even headaches and neck pain from spending too much time at a computer are considered repetitive strain problems.
 The overuse and cumulative traumatic issues often require more investigation in terms of functional impairments to determine why the problem is happening in the first place.
 I once heard a gross but accurate analogy in a sports medicine podcast:

-"It’s not where the rats are chewing that is the problem, it’s where the rats are getting in that's the problem".- Dr. Kelly Starrett
+"It’s not where the rats are chewing that is the problem, it’s where the rats are getting in"- Dr. Kelly Starrett

-The providers here at use I comprehensive diagnostic and treatment approach to help get to the root of the issue.
+The providers here at use a comprehensive diagnostic and treatment approach to help get to the root of the issue.

 Feel free to use the chat function below if you have any questions or simply book online using the online scheduler for physical therapy or sports chiropractic in Neenah or Appleton.